ocean-ecologist/ONT_metabarcoding_seabird_parasites/README.md

  ## STEP 01-03: DOWNLOAD, BASECALL & QC REPORT OF RAW SEQUENCE FILES

  ### 01 Download raw sequences from MinION
- Sequences in the standard .fastq file output were downloaded from the MinION machine onto a laptop.
+ Sequences in the standard .fastq file output were downloaded from the sequencing machine (MinION, in this case) onto a laptop.
 Raw sequence data files are large and so a hard drive or local disk with a high storage capacity is required.
 Each .fastq file contained multiple sequences from a single barcode.

  ### 02 Basecall sequences
  All sequences were base-called using Dorado version 0.9.6 with the DNA super accuracy configuration, dna_r10.4.1_e8.2_400bps_sup@v5.2.0.
 The code for this is detailed below.
 However, at this stage, other basecalling software such as Guppy may be used.